Frequently Asked Questions

-What is your client-to-caregiver ratio?
+What is your resident-to-caregiver ratio?

 Our residents are assisted by a minimum of two staff on site at all times.
-Our 3:1 client-to-caregiver ratio assures a higher level of care than many facilities with ratios of 10 or 12:1.
+Our 3:1 resident-to-caregiver ratio assures a higher level of care than many facilities with ratios of 10 or 12:1.
 If a senior needs assistance to the bathroom, there is little or no wait.
 The cornerstone of our program is our dedicated staff.
 Our staff will give your mom or dad lots and lots of love and support!

 What are some of the benefits of choosing All About Seniors over a large assisted living facility?